Gunel25/LightFFDNets_article/README.md

 # How to Use

-## 1. Run the codes from SiStNet-inference.ipynb in Jupyter Notebook.
+## 1. Run the codes from LightFFDNet in Matlab.
 ## 2. For training on custom dataset
-1. This codes load the dataset in YOLO format.
-You can see an annotation example in './dataset/valid_example/labels' folder.
+1. Download the dataset as a file to your computer.
+The link is provided above.
+Specify the file path and prepare it for MATLAB.
-2. If you have your own custom dataset with different annotation system, then you can train it by running thecodes in SiStNet.ipynb in jupyter notebook.
-You can change the codes for your purposes to load the dataset.
+2. If you have your own custom dataset with a different annotation system, you can train it using the LightFFDNet code in MATLAB.
+Modify the code as needed to load and use your dataset.

 # Article
 Access my article from the link below: